The Intimacies of Remote Warfare

-In recent years, Western states have increasingly resorted to remote warfare to govern ‘threats at a distance’ across the Middle East and Africa often outside conventional warzones.
-Remote warfare is a form of military interventionism characterised by a shift away from boots on the ground towards deploying light-footprint military operations.
+In recent years, Western states have increasingly resorted to remote warfare to govern threats at a distance across the Middle East and Africa, often outside conventional warzones.
+Remote warfare is a form of military intervention characterised by a shift away from boots on the ground and towards light-footprint military operations.

 Remote warfare generally involves combining drone and precision strikes in the air with special operation forces, private contractors and military training teams on the ground.
 Although remote warfare necessarily involves distancing, it also requires intimate relations through military-to-military training missions, the formation of political alliances, and establishment of bases, compounds and airﬁelds.

 While often successful in eliminating enemy combatants, practices of remote warfare carry a number of distinct consequences and wider repercussions.
 A war without soldiers is a war without body bags, meaning this physical withdrawal may entail an evasion of public oversight and scrutiny.
 The shadowy practices of remote warfare and the oft-repeated claim that interventions are ‘precise and clean’ means that when civilian casualties are sustained, they are less likely to be made public.
 And when they are made public, a lack of transparency on who is involved and in what capacity blurs any debate on responsibility and accountability.

 This is problematic.
 Without assessing how creating security for some may heighten insecurity for others, we risk misjudging the interconnectedness of today’s war zones.
 This interconnectedness may lead not only to clusters of conﬂict cross-infecting and exacerbating each other, but could also augment the risk of blowback.
 In our digital age, it is an illusion to think that the atrocities of war will remain unseen.